 We're not saying were alcoholics or anything, but when in Rome (or New Orleans), sometimes all you need is a big ol’ drink to get you through the afternoon - or at least to the next block!
 If this scenario sounds the slightest bit familiar, then we recommend a stop-off at the legendary Port of Call, a nautical-themed watering hole that has been a favorite of locals since 1963!

-Located at the very edge of the Quarter on splendid Esplanade Avenue, this restaurant/ bar has always been packed to the gills with revelry each time we visit!
-(Set of Drifters tip: If stopping by during or after a Saints game, expect lines at the door.)
+Located at the very edge of the Quarter on splendid Esplanade Avenue, this restaurant/ bar has always been packed to the gills with revelry each time we visit (Set of Drifters tip: If stopping by during or after a Saints game, expect lines at the door.)

 Aside from the kitschy, colorful decor, the Port of Call is much-appreciated for its price-point.
 Here, Zagat-rated burgers, steak and seafood are served at prices that promote a second, and even third, round of drinks.
 Speaking of which, we wholeheartedly recommend “Neptune’s Monsoon,” the Port of Call’s take on a traditional Hurricane.
 According to their menu, the special blend of tropical juices and two kinds of rum is the “frequent last request by pirates condemned to walk the plank!”
 You have the option to get a regular sized drink, or the double-shot.
 The latter is served in a King-Size “to-go” cup that you might find littering New Orleans gutters the following morning.
 It is the BEST booze deal in town.

 But buyer beware, “Neptune’s Monsoon” and the aptly named “Port of Call” grog are strong - lethally strong.
 Drinks that keep on giving, we can remember carrying these suckers around with us for at least another two bars after having dinner!
 (Not that we remember much after that...)
 The Port of Call is open daily for lunch and dinner, seven days a week, though closing time seems to adjust depending on current occupancy.